 If this is the case, ask your drone software vendor how their solution will complement your existing workflows and make your day-to-day feel easier—not more complicated.
 For this to work, data needs to be malleable; able to be imported, exported, transfigured and manipulated to suit your unique business objectives and established ways of working.

-With Propeller, all the data you generate, and every calculation you perform, can be exported and shared, either as a PDF report or an Excel spreadsheet.
+With Propeller, all the data you generate, and every calculation you perform, can be exported and shared, either as a Measurement Report (as a PDF) or an Excel spreadsheet.
 Even better, you can download your data in a range of custom file formats to use within specialist programs like Trimble Business Center, Carlson, Global Mapper, Maptek I-Sight, Vulcan, Surpac, and more.

 We’re currently working with Trimble (the global leaders in site positioning technology) to make these integrations even more seamless.
 Existing Trimble customers can now access Propeller via their Trimble account, and data is easily synced between the two.
 Soon surfaces, boundaries, and machine telemetry will flow freely between both products.